What are Nano Fertilizers?

 Targeted delivery:

-Nano fertilizers delivers nutrients directly to specific plant tissues or root zones, optimizing nutrient utilization and reducing wastage.
+Nano fertilizers deliver nutrients directly to specific plant tissues or root zones, optimizing nutrient utilization and reducing wastage.

 Improved nutrient availability: